So, what is a sales strategy really?

 - Wins/Losses report: At a glance, you’ll be able to see the deals/accounts your sales team is able to close or is losing, as well as the representatives who took care of the deals.
 It can be an extremely useful tool for improving your sales team’s performance.

-Any time you run such reports, you’ll have the data to make more informed sales decisions.
+Any time you run such reports, you’ll have the data to make more informed sales decisions based on actual data and performance.

 Step #10: Analyzing and improving

 Most modern CRMs come with advanced analytics that show you how your leads convert over time.
-They also give you a breakdown of how the different sources perform in your overall sales/revenue generation.
+They also give you a breakdown of how the different sources perform in your overall sales/revenue activities.

 Study your CRM data each quarter, and see which channel is working the best, which lead source is converting the best, and how profitable the existing clients are proving to be (how much sales they’re driving).